An-Error94/Handy-Scripts/@document-polyfill/Instruction.md

 ## One additionally word from author: Specificity

-To make sure (brutally...) that the rule will be executed - taking into account the [Specificity](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Cascade_and_inheritance#To_summarize) - you may add ` !important` after your rule.
-Warning!
-There must be a space before the exclamation mark, eg. `a:visited` replace by `a:visited !important;`, `display:none;` replace by `display:none !important;`.
+To make sure that the rule will be executed - taking into account the [Specificity](https://web.archive.org/web/20210417202711/https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Cascade_and_inheritance#to_summarize) - you must add ` !important` after your rule.

+### Attention!!!
+There must be a space before the exclamation mark, eg. `color: red;` replace by `color:red !important;`, `display:none;` replace by `display:none !important;`.

 ## Replacing the `url()` function